-The issue presented by the testimony of Public Staff witness Lucas and addressed in the adjustments made by Public Staff witness Li revolves around an agreement entered into in 2004 between DEP's predecessor, Progress Energy Carolinas, Inc., and BPB NC, Inc. (BPB) for the sale of synthetic gypsum from the Roxboro and Mayo plants to BPB for the manufacture of wallboard.
-Tr.
-Vol. 2, p.
-61. Witness Lucas testified that gypsum is a mineral that is the primary component of gypsum wallboard and can be mined in its natural state, and that synthetic gypsum is a suitable substitute and is a by-product of the flue gas desulfurization (FGD) equipment installed at some coal-fired plants, including DEP's Roxboro and Mayo coal-fired power plants (Roxboro units).
+These findings of fact revolve around an agreement entered into in 2004 between DEP's predecessor, Progress Energy Carolinas, Inc. and BPB for the sale of synthetic gypsum from the Roxboro and Mayo plants to BPB for the manufacture of wallboard.
+(T. V. 2, p 61).
+Gypsum is a mineral that is the primary component of gypsum wallboard and can be mined in its natural state.
+However, synthetic gypsum is a suitable substitute and is a by-product of the flue gas desulfurization ("FGD") equipment installed at some coal-fired plants, such as Roxboro and Mayo coal-fired power plants.
 Id. at 60-61.
-He stated that the Roxboro plant consists of four generating units with a total capacity of 2,462 MW (winter rating), and the Mayo plant has one generating unit with a capacity of 746 MW (winter rating), and that both of these plants are located in Person County, approximately 16 road miles apart.
-Id.